jmswaney/thesis/source/11_MAP.md

 resolved by obtaining high-magnification subvolume images.
 After tile-scanning, the target fiber was re-identified from the image volume using Fiji and marked to be displayed in a two-dimensional plane.
-For the semi-automatic tracing of SMI-312 fibers in a dense region, the entire 800 μm × 800 μm × 150 μm (expanded) data set was loaded along with a filament tool into a ‘Surpass’ instance using Imaris.
+For the semi-automatic tracing of SMI-312 fibers in a dense region, the entire 800 µm × 800 µm × 150 µm (expanded) data set was loaded along with a filament tool into a ‘Surpass’ instance using Imaris.
 An autopath calculation was performed using a single starting point as indicated in Supplementary Video 8.
 The fiber endpoint was designated by